ProvableHQ/ARCs/arc-0021/README.md

 ## Overview

-There are different types of Aleo nodes: client nodes, miner nodes, bootnodes and crawler nodes, each designed with a specific purpose and characteristics.
+There are different types of Aleo nodes: client nodes, miner nodes, beacons, sync providers and crawler nodes, each designed with a specific purpose and characteristics.

 ## Motivation